 Low temperatures

 • hardening of the body occurs.
-A short exposure to cold has a stimulating effect on the immune system and reduces the risk of developing respiratory pathologies.
+Short exposure to cold has a stimulating effect on the immune system and reduces the risk of developing respiratory pathologies.
 Stress that develops in the body due to low temperatures, leads to the release of cortisol, which increases metabolism and increases the activity of the immune system;

 • avoid hypothermia;